-The Covid 19 pandemic has introduced the need for effective infection control for offices and whilst employees are working outwith the office, for instance in tenant's homes.
-The Group will ensure appropriate measures are in place that comply with Scottish Government guidance and are reviewed when guidance is updated.
+The Covid 19 pandemic has highlighted the need for effective infection control for offices and whilst employees are working outwith the office, for instance in tenant's homes.
+The Group will ensure appropriate measures are in place that comply with any future Scottish Government guidance in relation to infection control and are reviewed when guidance is updated.
 Measures will include: